arcaravaggi/CV/Anthony_Caravaggi_CV.md

 > *Written*

+2017 A brief history of an Early Career Researcher, Errant Science
 2017 Rejected by the Rainforest, I F-ing Love Conservation
 2017 Introducing the University Mammal Challenge, The Mammal Society
 2017 365 papers.
 Personal blog, ongoing